 - Fork the repo and create your branch from

-- If you've added code that should be tested, add tests.
+- Add tests if you've added code that should be tested.

 - If you've changed APIs, update the documentation.

 - Make sure you lint your code.

 - Open a pull request!